hellvinz/goredis/README.md

 ## limitations

-capturing traffic on lo0 does not work yet
+capturing traffic on macos lo0 does not work yet (due to go-pcap)

-tested only on macos and chrome
+tested only on macos/debian and chrome